git-anandjha/unibit-api/README.md

   npm install
 ```

-I have used online database, and also pushed the environment file, to save you of database setup and configuration
+I have used an online database, and also pushed the environment file, to save of database setup and configuration

 Start the server